Overview of Computer System

 Types of Software

-Computer software is divided into two broad groups, these are
+Computer software is generally divided into two broad categories:

 1. System Software